dtamadauw/phase_based_diffusion_code/README.md

 This technique overcomes key limitations of conventional single-shot echo-planar imaging (SS-EPI), including geometric distortions and limited spatial resolution.
 The result is high-fidelity, high-resolution ADC and T2 maps from a single, motion-robust acquisition.

 This repository will provide the MATLAB code used for:
 * The closed-form analytical signal model simulations.
 * Monte Carlo noise performance simulations.
 * Iterative reconstruction of ADC and T2 maps from acquired data.
-*   Processing of the volunteer data presented in the paper.
+* Processing of the phantom and volunteer data presented in the paper.

----

-## **Important Notice Regarding Code Availability**

-**The core technique described in our manuscript is subject to a pending patent filed by our institution.**

-Due to these intellectual property constraints, we are currently unable to release the source code publicly.
-We are working with our institution's patent management organization to obtain the necessary approvals for a public release.

-We are fully committed to reproducibility and open science. **We will upload the complete source code and relevant data to this repository as soon as we receive clearance.**

-In the meantime, for the purpose of peer review, we are able to provide the source code privately.
-If you are a reviewer and require access to the code, please contact the corresponding author.

-We appreciate your understanding and patience.

----
+## License

+The primary source code in this repository, including the core PBD algorithms and associated scripts, is licensed under the **ACADEMIC SOFTWARE END USER LICENSE AGREEMENT**.
+Please refer to the `LICENSE` file in the root of this repository for the full terms and conditions.

+## Third-Party Licenses

+This repository incorporates certain third-party components, each under its own respective license.
+These licenses apply only to the specific portions of the code they cover.

+* **Statistical Analysis Scripts:** The scripts `regression_line_ci.m` and `icc.m`, located in the `./tools/` directory, are subject to the license terms provided in `./tools/LICENSE_THIRDPARTY/LICENSE_ICC.txt`.
+This license applies only to these specific statistical code portions.
+* **Colormaps:** The colormaps used in this project, located in `./tools/Colormaps/`, are licensed under a CC0 "no rights reserved" license.
+The full license details can be found in `./tools/LICENSE_THIRDPARTY/LICENSE_COLORMAP.txt`.

+## Usage

+All scripts in this repository are written in MATLAB.

+To generate the figures and/or plots presented in the paper:
+* Navigate to the respective figure directory (e.g., `Figure1-3`, `Figure5`, ..., `Figure8`).
+* Each directory contains a main script (e.g., `Figure1.m`, `Figure2.m`).
+* Simply run the `Figure*.m` script within its directory to generate the corresponding figures or plots.
+All dependent scripts required for execution are located in the `./tools/` directory.

 ## Contact

 Daiki Tamada - dtamada@wisc.edu

 Project Link: [https://github.com/dtamadauw/phase_based_diffusion_code](https://github.com/dtamadauw/phase_based_diffusion_code)